moulihasree/Smart-bin/README.md

 # Smart-bin
-##Problem:
+## Problem:
 The undisposed waste in our homes eventually starts to decompose after a few days and releases harmful gases like methane, sulphur dioxide, nitrogen dioxide, etc.
 When these gases are inhaled by us it causes headache, mood swing, breathing problems, lung disease, etc.

 ## Solution:
 To build a Smart-bin that tracks the air quality in it and waste level, and notifies the user via a mobile app to dispose the waste once the air gets polluted or when the bin is full.
 The Smart-bin will also be helpful for the people with smell disorders like Anosmia and Hyposmia.
+The bin is connected to the internet and the data is sent through MQTT protocol.

 ## Mobile app features:
 * Display the Index of air quality (IAQ) in the bin.